-In a traditional sense, the term interval running referred to these types of sessions where the intention is to improve your oxygen intake.
+In a traditional sense, the term interval running referred to these types of sessions where the intention is to improve your oxygen uptake.
 The way to achieve this is to spend time running right at the pace where your body takes up as much oxygen as possible.
 Running faster will place extra stress on your body without achieving the right training stimulus.

 The most common definition of VO2 Max pace is your 3k to 5k race pace.
 For slower runners, however, this will be inaccurate.
 Instead, a 10 minute time trial can be helpful to determine the correct tempo for these intervals.
 A rule of thumb is that you should hit an effort level where you can run the first and the last repeat at the same pace.

 Your perceived effort during these intervals should be high, and your heart rate can get as high as 95% of max.
 The rest period between the intervals should be significant to allow for adequate recovery.
 Somewhere between half and three-quarters of the duration of the interval is normal.
 Do not hesitate to go with equal rest, however, if you feel that you aren’t recovering well enough.

 Improving top-end speed requires a different approach compared to endurance work.
 Instead of trying to combine moderate paces with short rests, speedwork is all about running fast.
 And to run fast, you need sufficient recovery between each sprint.
 That means that each rep should feel no harder than the last.